MATH-1700-WBP01

 represents P in rectangular coordinates,

-and suppose that (r, θ)
+and suppose that (r; θ)

 represents P in polar coordinates.

-- Express x and y using r and θ.
+- Express x and y

-- Express r2 in terms of x and y.
+- Express r2 in terms of x and y;

-- Expres sin θ and cos θ
+- Express sin θ and cos θ

 in terms of x, y, and r.

-- Graphs in polar coordinates:
+- Calculus with polar coordinates:

 - Reading from my notes (second set): Section 2.9 (page 27).

-- Reading homework due
+- Reading homework due on July 16 Thursday

 (write this by hand on paper and submit it on Canvas):

-Suppose that a curve is parametrized in polar coordinates
+- Suppose that a curve is parametrized in polar coordinates

 by r = f(θ)